everpress-co/mailster/readme.txt

 = Version 2.3.16 =

+* fixed: wrong subscriber count in dashboard widget if assigned to multiple lists
 * improved: subscribers now get removed from the queue if a bounce happens
+* improved: better warning on import for pending subscribers
 * added: condition "is in list" for better segmentation
 * added: option to re test a test